ucll-programming/course-material/exercises/objects/explanation-properties.en.md

 Defining a setter is optional: if you leave it out, the property will be considered readonly, i.e., attempts to write to it will result in an error.

 ::::IMPORTANT
-A property only consists a getter and optional setter.
+A property only consists of a getter and an optional setter.
 In general, you'll still need a separate (private) field to actually have some memory to store the value in.
 ::::